 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 292, 387):

+The Length Present field is set to 0 and the Misc field is reserved.(#292, 387)

 The ID field of the WUR Beacon frame is set to the transmitter ID.

 The Type Dependent Control field contains the partial TSF that is generated as defined in 31.4.1 (General).